Klimaatlas/KAPy/NOTEBOOK.md

 TODO:
+* Revisit regridding - note bug report (?) about seg fault in regrdding?
+Switch to CDO?
+* Add spatial averaging extractor
-* Creation of xarray object should incorporate spatial domain
+* Creation of xarray object should incorporate spatial domain - but how to specify
 * Throw an error if an experiment is not found in the dataset specification
-* Bug report (?) about seg fault in regrdding?
 * Handle indicators requiring multiple variables
 * Add documentation
-* Streamline makefile linkages
+* Streamline makefile linkages.
+Add "indicators" target

 # 2023.10.10
 Solved problem with programmatic definition of multiple rules - the key was to have them sitting inside a function, thereby forcing the evaluation.
-See this SO for the solution: https://stackoverflow.com/questions/77244937/how-can-i-use-a-for-loop-to-programmatically-generate-snakemake-rules
+See this SO for the solution: https://stackoverflow.com/questions/77244937/how-can-i-use-a-for-loop-to-programmatically-generate-snakemake-rules Addition of an indicator notebook.
+At the moment, it's very tailored to DKHav, but once we get regridding and area averaging working, it will be much easier to make it generic

 # 2023.10.09
 Solved problem with excessive error messages - they were originating in pyesgf.search.
 Limited use of this module to right there were it is needed